zkhin/backend/README.md

 _Once per deployment_

+- Credentials to access the post verification API must be added.
+Reference the environment variable in `serverless.yml` for required format.
+Talk to the backend team lead to get a set of credentials.

+_Once per AWS Account_

 - A CloudFront Key Pair must be generated and added.
 To do so, one must login to the AWS Console using the account's *root* credentials.
 See [Setting up CloudFront Signed URLs](#setting-up-cloudfront-signed-urls) for details.
-- Credentials to access the post verification API must be added.
-Reference the environment variable in serverless.yml for required format.
-Talk to the backend team lead to get a set of credentials.
-- Google OAuth Client Ids must be added.
-These are available from our google app's profile on the [google app console](https://console.developers.google.com/) and have format `{"ios": "***", "web": "***", ...}`.
-Reference the environment variable in serverless.yml for the proper naming.
+- Google OAuth Client Ids must be added to support logging in with google auth.
+These client ids are available from our google app's profile on the [google app console](https://console.developers.google.com/).
+The secret value must be a json map with keys `ios` and `web`, while the secret name must match the environment variable defined in `serverless.yml`.
-- The [Apple AppStore Shared Secret](https://developer.apple.com/documentation/appstorereceipts/requestbody) must be added in order to process & verify appstore receipts.
-Reference the environment variable in serverless.yml for the proper naming.
+- The Apple AppStore parameters must be added in order to process & verify appstore receipts.
+The secret value must be a json map with keys `bundleId` and [`sharedSecret`](https://developer.apple.com/documentation/appstorereceipts/requestbody), while the secret name must match the environment variable defined in `serverless.yml`.
+Talk to the frontend team lead to get the values for these parameters.

 #### SES